Ventile: Technical detail

 The cotton textile is densely woven from an extra long staple fibre (ELS).
 Although weatherproof, it is not coated or laminated; the combination of a dense weave and the swelling of the fibres when wet provide excellent weatherproofing.
 ELS cotton fibres are only available from around 2% of the world's entire cotton crop, but due to their naturally long length this creates yarns of superior strength as they can be spun using an exceptionally low twist.
 The natural product offers a high level of comfort due to its drape and breathability, while being durable and quiet in use.
 It also has good resistance to tearing and burning.
 However, it is not as light in weight as synthetic fabrics, particularly when wet.
 While only fabrics scoring hydrostatic head measurements of 1000mm or more are technically considered to be fully waterproof, etaProof fabrics (200g to 270g standard versions) achieve measurements no less than 750mm.
 This is usually considered to be sufficient for reasonable protection against typical rain.
 The standard 300g version scores 900mm, and the UK Ministry of Defence considers a measurement of 800mm to be "waterproof".
 A common design feature of some Ventile overgarments uses two separate layers of the textile - with offset seams - to dramatically improve the garment's weatherproof protection.
 This is commonly called double-layer or twin-layer Ventile.

 L24/5620 and L19/5610 are made also in Organic way, denominated 5620.1 RUC and 5610.1 RUC respectively, replacing the fluorocarbon of DWR with paraffin wax.
 With this change, three properties worsened: Water absorption changed from 10% to 15%, Resistance to water hydrostatic head changed from 750mm to 600mm and Oil repellency changed from 5–6 to 0.

 Uses

 Fabrics made from the material are used in outerwear performance garments and have military, medical and workwear applications.
+The material was also used extensively in Antarctica in outerwear garments by the British Antarctic Survey.

 Ventile is still used in military uniforms, especially for pilots flying over water.
 It is not often used in the United States, but in Europe, especially in the UK, it has had a revival with the bushcraft movement.
 It is popular with birdwatchers and naturalists because, unlike synthetic fabrics such as Gore-Tex, it is quiet in use.
 Alternative branding of the textile, such as Duuton3, is designed to promote less emphasis upon waterproofing and to disassociate itself from the reserve of military, vintage or bushcraft use and position its adoption more favourably amidst travel-wear, general outdoor sports and functional fashion as a practical cotton material with coincidental weatherproof characteristics.